Wednesday, December 31, 2025

 What is the difference between trials (or tests) and temptation?

 "I have said these things to you, that in me you may have peace.
 In the world, you will have tribulation.
-But take heart; I have overcome the world.” - Jesus in John 16:33
+But take heart; I have overcome the world.” - Jesus - John 16:33

-Anything we pursue - be it praise, money, fame, recreation, physical intimacy, entertainment etc - which becomes the basis for our worth, significance, importance, value, approval, acceptance etc, more than God - is our god, i.e., an idol.
+Anything we pursue - be it praise, money, fame, recreation, physical intimacy, entertainment, etc. - which becomes the basis for our worth, significance, importance, value, approval, acceptance, etc., more than God - is our god, i.e., an idol.

 No comments: